twbs/bootstrap/docs/4.0/migration.md

 - Removed the unused `$thumbnail-transition` variable.
 We weren't transitioning anything, so it was just extra code.
 - Changed the CSS for managing multiple `background-image`s on custom form checkboxes and radios.
 Previously, the `.custom-control-indicator` element had the background color, gradient, and SVG icon.
 Customizing the background gradient meant replacing all of those every time you needed to change just one.
 Now, we have `.custom-control-indicator` for the fill and gradient and `.custom-control-indicator::before` handles the icon.
+- The npm package no longer includes any files other than our source and dist files; if you relied on them and were running our scripts via the `node_modules` folder, you should adapt your workflow.

 ## Beta 2 changes